Automattic/wp-calypso/docs/guide/hello-world.md

 }
 ```

+If you want to learn more about our approach to writing React components, check out the [Components](../components.md) page.

 ### 2. Hook up controller

 Time to hook this up with our controller function.
 Open `/hello-world/controller.js`.
 Import React again at the top of the file, then remove the `console.log` call and enter the following instead: